arthurtw/arthurtw.github.io/_posts/2015-01-12-quick-comparison-nim-vs-rust.md

 ### Rust version

-To acquaint myself with Rust, I implemented a simple `BTreeMap` struct akin to `collections::BTreeMap`.
-(The results of their execution speed are similar.)
+To acquaint myself with Rust, I implemented a simple `BTreeMap` struct akin to `collections::BTreeMap`, but I ended up with using Rust’s `collections::HashMap` for fair comparison with Nim.
+(The code is still left there for your reference.)
 The [getopts](http://doc.rust-lang.org/getopts/getopts/index.html) crate is used to parse command arguments to my `Config` struct.
 Other parts should be straightforward.

 Here is the code snippet from my [Rust wordcount](https://github.com/arthurtw/rust-examples/tree/master/wordcount) project: